anshuhishek/goodSpaceAssignment/README.md

 - `cd src`
 - `node app.js` or `npm start`

-@@ -19,14 +19,6 @@ A conference call implementation using WebRTC, Socket.io and Node.js.
+@@ A chatApp implementation using , Socket.io and Node.js.
 This demo
 - Screen Recording
 - Video Recording